 Before filing for SSDI benefits, the SSA recommends reviewing the requirements, which show the types of documentation and information that applicants must submit.
 Many applicants seek assistance from an experienced disability attorney to help prepare for an interview or before filing for Social Security disability benefits online.

 While the documentation for each applicant may differ, the SSA recommends having certain types of information available before filing.
 This could include:

 While these items are suggested as an example, applicants may need additional information depending on their individual circumstances.
 It could be possible to supply missing information or documentation at a later date if the applicant acquires it after their initial filing.
 If a person’s claim was denied, they could reapply with the help of a seasoned advocate for the disabled.

 After you submit an SSDI claim, SSA staff will review your application and issue a decision.
 If the SSA denies you benefits, you have the right to request reconsideration from different staff members.

 If this reconsideration also results in a denial, you could appeal the decision in a hearing before an administrative law judge.
 This is typically the last opportunity to present new factual evidence to support a claim.
 If necessary, you may seek additional review from the Appeals Council or by filing a lawsuit in U.S. District Court if the administrative law judge rejects your initial appeal.

-Applicants seeking SSDI benefits often choose to work with a knowledgeable Social Security attorney, either at the beginning of the process or during the appeals phase.
-You could also obtain further information regarding filing for Social Security disability insurance benefits in Alpharetta from the local SSA office or through a law firm that handles SSA claims.
+Applicants seeking SSDI benefits often choose to work with a knowledgeable Social Security disability law firm, either at the beginning of the process or during the appeals phase.
+You could also obtain further information about filing for SSDI benefits in Alpharetta from the local SSA office or through a law firm that handles disability claims.